IRP

 If your vehicle has a taxable gross weight of 55,000 pounds or more, federal law requires you to file and pay the Heavy Vehicle Use Tax (HVUT) using IRS Form 2290.
 This tax helps fund highway construction and maintenance across the country and is a required step for maintaining active IRP registration.

-What You Need To Know
+What You Need To Know About Form 2290 for IRP Registration Compliance

 • HVUT must be filed annually with the IRS